e-left/advanced_computer_architecture_lab3/README.md

 An example of something that cannot be simulated properly is the effect of the generated heat from a CPU, how it can cause thermal throttling depending on the cooling/temperature system configuration or speed up the actions performed by the integrated circuit.

+#### Our opinion

+The only difficult part was to re-run part2 because some tests of the part 2 were executed on mac which uses different names on results.
+In general we think it was an easy part of project.

 #### Bibliography

 https://www.gatevidyalay.com/cache-line-cache-line-size-cache-memory/